Video shows good Samaritan jump in to save 75-year-old woman during assault, carjacking at San Francisco grocery store

-SAN FRANCISCO -- A recent college graduate said he had the ultimate adrenaline rush after saving a 75-year-old woman, who was attacked and carjacked at a grocery store in San Francisco.
+SAN FRANCISCO, California -- A recent college graduate said he had the ultimate adrenaline rush after saving a 75-year-old woman, who was attacked and carjacked at a grocery store in San Francisco.

 "I could barely sleep that night," said the young man, who did not want to be identified.